Sauda

 The 547 km2 municipality is the 197th largest by area out of the 356 municipalities in Norway.
-Sauda is the 190th most populous municipality in Norway with a population of 4,525.
-The municipality's population density is 9 PD/km2 and its population has decreased by 4.8% over the previous 10-year period.
+Sauda is the 190th most populous municipality in Norway with a population of 4,543.
+The municipality's population density is 9 PD/km2 and its population has decreased by 4.3% over the previous 10-year period.

-The town of Sauda is the fifth largest town in Rogaland county with 4,254 inhabitants (2016), and the city center is home to Northern Europe's largest melting plant, Eramet Norway AS.
+The city of Sauda is the fifth largest city in Rogaland county with 4,254 inhabitants (2016), and the city center is home to Northern Europe's largest smelting plant, Eramet Norway AS.
 The municipality is situated in the mountain valleys surrounding the Saudafjorden.

 General information

 The municipality of Sauda was established in 1842 when it was separated from the large municipality of Suldal.
 Initially, Sauda had a population of 1,584.
 The municipal boundaries have never changed.
-The municipality declared the urban area of Sauda as a town in 1999.
+The municipality declared the urban area of Sauda as a city in 1999.